When to repair your computer and when to replace it

 • You can test your RAM by running something like Memtest.
 Which will give error indications.

-• If running intensive applications you notice the computer turn off or slow down it could be an indication of overheating on one of the parts.
+• If running intensive applications you notice the computer turn off or slow down it could be an indication of overheating.
+Blocked fans, heatsink, dried up thermal paste, etc could be the issue.

 The above software does not always give clear indications and may not detect anything wrong even thou there are issues with those.